medcomdk/MedComLandingPage/docs/index.md

 ## 1 Clinical Introduction to FHIR

-[Fast Healthcare Interoperability Resources (FHIR)](https://www.hl7.org/fhir/) is an open-source standard developed to exchange healthcare-related information and is developed by the international organization Health Level 7 (HL7). <br>
+[Fast Healthcare Interoperability Resources (FHIR)](https://www.hl7.org/fhir/) is developed by the international organization Health Level 7 (HL7) and is an open-source standard developed to exchange healthcare related information. <br>
 This introduction is amied for people with limited insigth into FHIR.
-First the most common _FHIR-words_ are presented followed by a short introduction to an Implementation GUide (IG).
+First, the most common _FHIR-words_ are presented followed by a short introduction to a MedCom Implementation Guide (IG).

 ### 1.1 Glossary

-Below you'll find the most common words used in FHIR-regi.
+Below you'll find the most common words and associated descriptions used in FHIR-regi.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}